josehu07/CS537-SP2021-DIS/w2/README.md

                         # So, we typically use an `all` target at the top
 ```

 > Note: Makefile is sensitive to tabs vs. spaces.
-It requires commands to be indented with ONE TAB.
+It requires commands to be indented with exactly ONE TAB.

 > You may also be interested in `CMake`, a higher-level building tool that "generates" Makefiles for you.
 You may see use cases in larger, more complex projects.

 ## Introduction to xv6

 xv6 is a simple operating system for teaching purposes, initially released by the MIT PDOS group.
-The OSTEP book uses xv6 for its projects.
+The OSTEP book uses the x86 version of xv6 for its projects.

-To run it we need an emulator to emulate a hardware platform for us (a "fake" machine) and then boot xv6 on that emulator.
+To run it, we need an emulator to emulate a hardware platform (a "fake" machine) for us and then boot xv6 on that emulator.
 System developers typically use QEMU.
 QEMU is already installed on CSL machines.

 The Makefile has taken care of everything we need to boot it up on QEMU: